libregraph/grapi/README.md

 ### Custom (direct) development startup

-During development, it is sometimes easier to use the individual Grapi services directly.
+During development, it is sometimes easier to use the individual GRAPI services directly.
 Start the WSGI applications directly for example using gunicorn:

 ```